DataDog/integrations-core/lastpass/README.md

 ### Connect your LastPass account to Datadog

-1. Add your Account number, Provisioning hash and Time zone
+1. Add your account number, provisioning hash and time zone.
     |Parameters|Description|
     |--------------------|--------------------|
     |Account number|The account number of your registered LastPass account.|
     |Provisioning hash|The provisioning hash secret of your registered account on LastPass.|
     |Time zone|The time zone of your registered account on LastPass.|

-2. Click the Save button to save your settings.
+2. Click the **Save** button to save your settings.

 ## Data Collected